 Italian Peppers and Chickpeas

-- 1 tablespoon Herbs de Provence (or Italian seasoning)
+- 1 tablespoon Italian seasoning or Herbs de Provence

-- 15 ounces canned tomato sauce (optional, if you like it extra saucy)
+- 1 can (15 ounces) tomato sauce optional, if you like it extra saucy

 - 1 tablespoon balsamic vinegar

-Add the onion and sauté 4-5 minutes, until soft and translucent.
+- Add the onion and sauté 4 to 5 minutes, until soft and translucent.

-Add the garlic, carrots, peppers, and Herbs de Provence, and sauté 2-3 minutes to start to release the flavors.
+- Add the garlic, carrots, peppers, and Herbs de Provence, and sauté 2 to 3 minutes to start to release the flavors.